julie-forman-kay-lab/SPyCi-PDB/docs/installation.rst

     | ``source spycienv/bin/activate``
     | ``pip install -r requirements.txt``

-    If you have difficulties installing ``spycipdb``, raise an Issue in the main GitHub repository, and we will help you.
+    If you have difficulties installing ``spycipdb``, raise an issue in the main GitHub repository, and we will help you.

 Install ``spycipdb`` in development mode in order for your installation to be